|Overall Rating||Not for us|

 Set Up: Centered 15 front -15 back 23″ wide

-Approximate Weight: Felt normal to a touch on the heavy side of normal
+Approximate Weight: Felt normal to touch on the heavy side of normal

 On Snow Feel: Very interesting feel.
 It doesn’t feel like it’s XC2 BTX and the edges fought each other making it feel super catchy doing anything.
 It’s not a very stable ride and it scared us.

 Turn Initiation: All I can say is very weird.
 Every time we turned the edges fought one another.
 You would turn left and it felt like the board was trying to turn you right throughout the turn.
 All of us wanted the inside edges completely dulled out because we felt like they were not only catching but fighting the outside edges on a turn.
 I felt this on short to wide radius turns.
 Here is a vid showing how it works with Stephen acting like a 6’4″ Nelly Furtado…

 If this was my board I would have gone straight to a shop and filed out the inside edges until they were round from tip to tail and left the outside edges the way they were.
-That way they wouldn’t catch or fight the turn like they did here.
+That way they wouldn’t catch or fight the turn as they did here.